i-am-tanni/mud_painter/README.md

 If symbol = {r}, number = 0, result will be "0"
 If symbol = {rr}, number = 0, result will be "00"
 ```

-Considered color modes are:

-- TrueColor 24 bit
-- 256 colors
-- 16 colors

-See `lib/mud_painter/config` for format fields and `/formats` for examples